The Cadillac Three

-The Cadillac Three, originally known as The Cadillac Black, is an American rock band consisting of Jaren Johnston (lead vocals, guitar), Kelby Ray (lap steel guitar, bass guitar, vocals), and Neil Mason (drums, vocals).
+The Cadillac Three, originally known as The Cadillac Black, is an American southern rock band consisting of Jaren Johnston (lead vocals, guitar), Kelby Ray (lap steel guitar, bass guitar, vocals), and Neil Mason (drums, vocals).
 All three members were originally in the band American Bang.
-The group has released three albums through Big Machine Records, and has charted three singles on the Hot Country Songs and Country Airplay charts.
+The group has released five albums through Big Machine Records, and has charted three singles on the Hot Country Songs and Country Airplay charts.
 In addition to their own work, Johnston has written singles for Keith Urban, Tim McGraw, Steven Tyler, Dallas Smith, and Jake Owen.